 Traditional way to pray: Pound the gates of heaven with persistent prayer (like the widow) until you get your breakthrough.

 Biblical way to pray: Ask and you shall receive.
-Every time.

 God is not an unjust judge who must be badgered into responding.
 He is our good Father who longs to bring justice quickly into our situations (Lk 18:8).
 It is a mistake to think that God rewards our praying efforts.
 Jesus said the pagans pray long prayers thinking they will be heard for their many words.
 Don’t be like them (Mt 6:8).
 Instead, have faith in a good God who does not need to be begged or cajoled into blessing His children.
 Here’s Wommack: